 director of admissions & Community engagement

 Molly's history in admissions began in 2006 in Shanghai, China, where she was the Director of Admission and Marketing at an international school.
 After seven years, in search of blue skies, she relocated to the island of Oahu, where she served as Director of Admission at Honolulu Waldorf School, Island Pacific Academy, and as Admission Associate at Punahou School.
-Molly is passionate about the value of engaged and future-focused learning and is excited to share the Sycamore School philosophy in the community as the Associate Director of Admissions.
+Molly is passionate about the value of engaged and future-focused learning and is excited to share the Sycamore School philosophy in the community as the Director of Admissions and Community Engagement.

 Brie is eager to learn and grow with her students at Sycamore.
 A passion for nurturing young children led her to pursue a degree in Education, Psychology and Art from Middlebury College, and a Masters in Literacy from the University of Vermont.
 She joined the Sycamore family in 2017 and has nearly 15 years of teaching experience in primary grades and curriculum development.
 Brie believes that when teachers nourish their students’ wonderings, magic can happen.
 Supported by a deep understanding of child development, Brie’s observations of students’ creative play are essential building blocks in her curriculum.
 She regularly merges her students’ ideas with their learning as mathematicians and communicators, and synthesizes it into creative game-design and theatrical performances.
 Brie is curious about how her students feel, think, wonder, and learn, and she wants to show them how much they are valued.
 She is equally passionate about collaborating with the team of educators, taking a leadership role in curriculum development, modeling a growth mindset, and documenting life and learning at Sycamore.
 Brie lives in Topanga with her husband and two children.
 When she’s not at school, she is living it up as a mama, enjoying great books, playing with inviting art materials, and relaxing at the beach.